Santa Maria Farm has in its “Grand Mansion” from 1887 the living history,

 SANTA MARIA DO MONJOLINHO FARM – São Carlos/SP - 230 Km

-With the aim of earning the title of Baron of Pinhal, Major José Inácio and his brother Theodoro had the idea of building a “Grand Mansion,” with the refinement of the palaces of Europe, bringing urban luxury to a rural area.
+With the aim of gaining the title of Baron of Pinhal, Major José Inácio and his brother Theodoro had the idea of building a “Grand Mansion,” with the refinement of the palaces of Europe, bringing urban luxury to a rural area.
 The project was carried out by an Italian engineer, David Casinelli, and all construction materials, such as cement, stained glass, and frescoes were brought from Europe.

 The coffee warehouses served neighboring farmers who used the processing machine and the farm's train station to transport their productions.
 Energy was generated by the large water wheel.
 The yards, the magnificent aqueduct, the sawmill, the workshop, the stables, and the administrator's house complete the buildings preserved by the Camargo and Souza Campos families, which were listed by CONDEPHAAT as Historical, Cultural, and Educational Heritage.